More Than You Ever Wanted to Know About the Frugalwoods Family

 Our lives are unconventional and of our own design.
 Frugality is what makes our lifestyle possible, but it’s also what brings us peace.
 We don’t stress out over impressing people with our stuff, or buying the latest and greatest gadget, or keeping up with any Joneses.

 Mr. Frugalwoods and I both went to college (where we met our freshman year), did relatively well, graduated in 2006 without any debt, and got good jobs.
 We avoided incurring debt from undergrad through a combination of attending an inexpensive state school, working while in college, scholarships, and help from our parents.
-While neither Mr. FW or I inherited any money (nor has a trust fund), we both come from solidly middle class families who were able to help us out with our undergrad tuition, which we’re deeply grateful for and which we consider a privilege (more about our thoughts on privilege here).
+While neither Mr. FW or I inherited any money (nor has a trust fund), we both come from solidly middle class families who were able to help us out with our undergrad tuition, which we’re deeply grateful for and which we consider a privilege (more about our thoughts on privilege here and also here).

 We proceeded to work hard and advance in our careers.
 We figured this was what our lives would be for the next 30-40 years.
 We got married in 2008, I completed my master’s degree in 2011 debt-free (I worked full-time at the university while I attended grad school full-time, which entitled me to free tuition), we bought our first home in 2012 (with money we saved entirely ourselves–no gifts from family or friends), and adopted our sweet Frugal Hound the same year.
 That’s where our normal, standard timeline stops.

 In 2012 we both landed what we considered our dream jobs–professional positions as managers in offices at desks under artificial lights.
 We thought we’d made it.
 But a strange thing happened.
 Here we’d achieved everything we’d set out to and yet, we weren’t fulfilled.
 We found ourselves working for the weekend and counting down the hours to 5pm every single day.
-We were grouchy.
 Neither of us felt true passion for what we did on a daily basis.

 We spend so much of our lives at work and we started questioning why we were doing it.
 In examining our peers, we realized they were working to survive–spending to the point of living paycheck to paycheck on white collar salaries.
 We couldn’t relate to that in the least.
 Neither of us is driven by a desire for professional notoriety, fame, a fancy-pants lifestyle, or wealth.
 That’s key to understand about us: we’re not out to get rich, rather, we ascribe to the judicious management of our financial resources.